mickfuzz/phd4/_posts/thesis_chapters/2023-2-4-Process-Design.md

 <!-- Have a look at this document which outlines Structuring and Scaffolding Phaser Activities from Phaser Book
 https://docs.google.com/document/d/1lk-8dHFFNbFXFtE5vV6_GHXYRzU7ATWZAIe-hNunyx8/edit#
  -->

+#### The half-baked starting platformer game

+The use and design characteristics of the starting point of a half-baked game

+- Phaser 2 to avoid complexity of code structure
+- 2D platformer - familiar to most - Mario and Sonic
+- low-spec graphics
+- game of player, platforms, and coins to collect and hazards to avoid.
+- graphical level design
+- key variables brought to the top
+- simple structure of code in terms of aligning with framework and not adding extra functions

 #### Addressing tensions and related to support materials and documentation emerging in phase two
  <!-- NOTE -